 Eglinton St George’s is located a block west of Yonge Street between Eglinton and Lawrence Avenues—a short bus-ride or a reasonable walking distance from either the Eglinton or Lawrence subway station.
 If you’re driving, there is some local street parking and there are also three “Green P” parking lots close by.

-To find out what’s in store for future Branch meetings, visit our Meetings page or browse through our Calendar.
+To find out more about future Branch meetings, please visit our Meetings page or browse through our Calendar.

 We’re pleased to announce that registration is now open for the spring 2017 semester of Toronto Branch educational activities.